bluelibs/runner/README.md

 BlueLibs Runner is a framework that provides a functional approach to building applications, whether small or large-scale.
 Its core concepts include Tasks, Resources, Events, and Middleware.
 Tasks represent the units of logic, while resources are singletons that provide shared services across the application.
 Events facilitate communication between different parts of the system, and middleware allows interception and modification of task execution.
 The framework emphasizes an async-first philosophy, ensuring that all operations are executed asynchronously for smoother application flow.

+## Pros

+- Simplifies dependency injection
+- Encourages functional programming
+- Provides a clear structure for building applications
+- Ensures type safety with TypeScript
+- Facilitates communication between different parts of the system
+- Allows interception and modification of task execution
+- Ensures all operations are executed asynchronously
+- Provides a clean and organized way to build applications
+- Encourages a modular and reusable codebase
+- Facilitates testing and debugging
+- Offers a flexible and extensible architecture

 ## Building Blocks

 - **Tasks**: Core units of logic that encapsulate specific tasks.
 They can depend on resources, other tasks, and event emitters.
 - **Resources**: Singleton objects providing shared functionality.
 They can be constants, services, functions.
 They can depend on other resources, tasks, and event emitters.
 - **Events**: Facilitate asynchronous communication between different parts of your application.
 All tasks and resources emit events, allowing you to easily hook.
 Events can be listened to by tasks, resources, and middleware.
-- **Middleware**: Intercept and modify the execution of tasks.
+- **Middleware**: Intercept and modify the execution of tasks or initialisation of your resources.
 They can be used to add additional functionality to your tasks.
 Middleware can be global or task-specific.

 These are the concepts and philosophy: